“How do I get twitter followers fast in 2018?” You ask!

 Alternatively, you can head over to your website’s dashboard to find the most trafficked post/page on your website and include a “Follow Me/Us” link.

-I refer to this tactic as the ‘family & friends technique’.
-This twitter tactic works simple.
+This strategy works simple.
 All you need to do is get your close buddies to follow & connect with you on twitter.

 These are your friends, neighbors, family members, coworkers or even your boss.